 Nursing and Allied Health Professional Academic Pathways

-25 PhD fellowships will be funded as part of the Academy over 5 years.
-Each individual PhD will be hosted by one of our four institutions.
-The Academy will work in collaboration with the Francis Crick Institute (FCI) in London, The Alan Turing Institute and the Nuffield Research Placements (NRP) Programme to optimise training opportunities.
+As part of the Academy, funding for 25 Clinical PhD Fellowships over five years is available and are hosted at one of the four institutions.
+The Academy also works in collaboration with the Francis Crick Institute (FCI) in London, The Alan Turing Institute and the Nuffield Research Placements (NRP) Programme to optimise training opportunities.

 We welcome applications from actively practicing healthcare professionals from all clinical areas including Nursing, Midwifery, Allied Healthcare Professions, Pharmacy and Healthcare Sciences, those in veterinary medicine, dental and medical specialties.

 For more information, visit The 4ward North PhD Academy for Health Professionals website.